Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Illustrative Examples

 \subsubsection{Effect of the Number of New Classes}

 With the effectiveness of the proposed framework established, we now study whether increasing the number of new classes to $M=3$ can impact the designs and their performances.
 The problem definitions remain the same as before.
 For the MBB beam, the 3-class results are given in Figs.~\ref{fig:ex_truss_mbb1_3class} and~\ref{fig:ex_dpp_mbb1_3class} with the truss and freeform bases, respectively.
-The multi-load results for both sets of bases are combined in Fig.~\ref{fig:ex_all_mbb2_3class}, where they are shown in black-and-white and with zoomed-in views of the functionally graded topologies and volume fractions.
+The bridge results for both sets of bases are combined in Fig.~\ref{fig:ex_all_mbb2_3class}, where they are shown in black-and-white and with zoomed-in views of the functionally graded topologies and volume fractions.

-The most notable result is the 3-class truss MBB, which achieves a compliance even lower than the fully optimized design of Xia et al. at $f_c=188.85$.
+The most notable result is the 3-class truss MBB, which achieves a compliance even lower than the fully optimized design of \citep{Xia2014FE2} at $f_c=188.85$.
 More apparent than in the 2-class result above, it exhibits directional load-bearing features (Fig.~\ref{fig:ex_truss_mbb1_3class}) such as the left-to-right diagonal microstructures (red) and the near-uniaxial microstructures (blue).
 In addition, the X-shaped class (green) appears mainly in the middle macro-strut.
 Overall, our result distinguishes itself from the existing with the mix of isotropic and anisotropic microstructures that are all well-connected.
-A similar blend of directional and uniaxial classes can be found in our 3-class truss bridge (Fig.~\ref{fig:ex_all_mbb2_3class}a-d), which also achieves a lower compliance than the design with the same discretization in \cite{Wang2020lvgp}.
+A similar blend of directional and uniaxial classes can be found in our 3-class truss bridge (Fig.~\ref{fig:ex_all_mbb2_3class}a-d).